juchong/ADIS16448-RoboRIO-Driver/README.md

 ![ADIS16448 IMU Driver Front Panel](https://raw.githubusercontent.com/juchong/ADIS16448-RoboRIO-Driver/master/Reference/FrontPanel.PNG)

 Once the LabVIEW code starts, **don't touch the RoboRIO!** The code records sensor data when starting up and uses it to correct for sensor drift.
 Once data appears in the indicators, the sensor is ready for use!

+### A Shout-Out to the RoboBees
+Thank you very much to Team 836, The RoboBees for providing the FIRST community with an excellent AHRS example!